gkapfham/virtualmutationanalysis/README.md

 LaTeX distribution such a TeXLive 2015.

 You are invited to use this repository as a means for learning more about preparing papers in the field of search-based software testing and as a way to investigate the results and writing in our paper.

 If you find this example useful, could I trouble you to star this repository and then acknowledge it in your own research efforts?

-If you would like to learn more about my research program, then you can checkout my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).
+If you would like to
+learn more about my research program, then you can checkout my [gkapfham/research-bibliography](https://github.com/gkapfham/research-bibliography).

 Here is a reference for the paper:

-> Gregory M. Kapfhammer, Chris J. Wright, and Phil McMinn.
+> Phil McMinn, Gregory M. Kapfhammer, and Chris J. Wright.
-> Hitchhikers Need Free Vehicles!
-Shared Repositories for Statistical Analysis in SBST.
+> Virtual Mutation Analysis for Relational Database Schemas.
-> 9th International Workshop on Search-Based Software Testing (SBST 2016).
+> 11th International Workshop on Automation of Software Test (AST 2016).

 ## Installation Instructions